 At various points in the past ten years, I’ve said, both in writing and in casual conversation, that The Cure’s Pornography and The Head on the Door were each my favorite of the band’s albums.
 The two albums represent the band’s most polarized extremes.
 On Pornography, they reached a harrowing goth-rock critical mass, creating one of the most dismal and bleak collections of songs ever committed to tape.
-On The Head on the Door, the band revealed its pop-friendly side, delivering enduring pop singles like “Close to Me” and “In-Between Days,” which remain radio staples 25 years after their initial release.
+On The Head on the Door, the band revealed its pop-friendly side, delivering enduring pop singles like “Close to Me” and “In-Between Days,” which remain radio staples decades after their initial release.
 And each one, no matter how bright or how depressing, contains some of the best songs Robert Smith has ever written.

 Depending on which day you ask me, I might be likely to tell you that either of these classics is my favorite of the band’s 13 albums.
 But, as far as I’m concerned, there’s a pretty strong argument to be made for seven of the band’s first eight record (not The Top, nice enough record, but an odd man out here).
 Kiss Me, Kiss Me, Kiss Me is the first of the band’s albums that I personally owned, and one whose nostalgic connection is hard to shake.
 Three Imaginary Boys is the most fun, a spiky punk record that balances the badass with the truly silly.
 Meanwhile, Faith and Seventeen Seconds are nearly perfect post-punk albums, the former being a dark and ethereal standout, while the latter contains my favorite of the band’s songs, “A Forest.”